alternet/alternet.ml/security/src/site/markdown/security.md

                        // or         .fromUserPassword(user, pwd)

 // pick a hasher
-Hasher hasher = CurlyBracesCryptFormatHashers.PBKDF2.get()
+Hasher hasher = CurlyBracesCryptFormatHashers.PBKDF2.get() // with standard configuration

+// but we want a slightly different hasher hasher = hasher.getBuilder() // we can get a builder from the existing configuration
-        .setIterations(15000) // before build, you can change the parameters .build();
+    .setIterations(15000) // before build, you can change the parameters .build(); // build a new hasher

 // create a crypt
 String crypt = hasher.encrypt(credentials);